-Try a plant-based diet to err on the side of caution when it comes to your family meals.
+Try a plant-based diet (our vegan meal plan delivery service will make it easier to adopt a vegan diet) to err on the side of caution when it comes to your family meals.

 Here are some other toxins that may be lurking in our environment without our realization: lead, mercury, and aluminum.
 Avoid these like the plague as you’re checking labels because they can lead to neurological problems among other physical bodily harm.